svoip/RowItem/README.md

 # RowItem

-A declarative framework for building vertically-stacked views.
+A declarative way for building vertically-stacked views.
+A proof-of-concept.

 ### Functions that return views

-This library has an abstraction layer over how to present "stacked views".
+This project has an abstraction layer over how to present "stacked views".
 You have a basic view, you return a `row item`.
 You have a collection view, you return a `row item`.